Trevor Gleeson: Third championship (2016–17)

-Behind import duo Cotton and Prather, and with Gleeson's vision realised, the Wildcats won eight of their remaining twelve regular season games, including two must-win encounters in the final round to squeeze into the post-season.
-From there, the Wildcats rolled through the finals undefeated, sweeping the Cairns Taipans in the semi-finals and then sweeping the Illawarra Hawks in the grand final series.
-The Wildcats went back-to-back for the first time since 1990/1991, while Gleeson became the first coach to guide the Wildcats to back-to-back championships—Cal Bruton was coach in 1990, while Murray Arnold was coach in 1991.
+On 1 May 2016, Gleeson re-signed with the Wildcats on a three-year deal.
+The Wildcats started the 2016–17 season with a 4–1 record before slumping to the bottom of the ladder in December.
+The injury toll was a key factor, as was the chemistry balance.
+With the signing of import guard Bryce Cotton in January, the Wildcats won eight of their remaining twelve regular season games, including two must-win encounters in the final round to squeeze into the playoffs.
+They went on to go undefeated in the finals, sweeping the Cairns Taipans in the semi-finals and then sweeping the Illawarra Hawks in the grand final series.
+The Wildcats went back-to-back for the first time since 1990/1991, while Gleeson became the first coach to guide the Wildcats to back-to-back championships.